 2015 – Dante Evans

-A poetic writer and performer, Dante joined the Massachusetts MENTOR treatment foster care program in Taunton at the age of 15.
+A poetic writer and performer, Dante joined the Massachusetts MENTOR treatment foster care program at the age of 15.
 Music has become a great outlet for Dante to express his thoughts and emotions.
 He has been very active singing with his local church group.
 Dante also plays the piano, drums and bongos.
 He currently works at a coffee shop and is enrolled to take college courses this spring.
 Dante plans to continue to write music, perform and record with his church group while attending school.

 2014 – Justin Fulleylove